strategineer/personal-website/content/tabletop/lobg/gming.md

 Advisor to, and attempted controller of the "Oku".
 Opponent of Xanthoceras.
 A witch cursed so that her thoughts are always visible.
 Therefore she has learned to think in code.

 Wants
-: To find a way to release her curse, which she believes one of the Medusa’s petrified captives can do.
+: To find a way to release her curse, which she believes one of the Medusa's petrified captives can do.

 Does Not Want
 : Anyone interrupting or interfering with her, in any way.